shindesuprit1/Advanced-Data-Structures/README.md

 # The Paris Plan
-So here are all the ADS CODES for SPPU SE Computer Science.
+So here are all the ADS and CG CODES for SPPU SE Computer Science.